Five Tips for Light Grading Before Installation of Gravel Driveways

 During Light Grading Ensure Proper Drainage

 The ground should have a gentle slope that drains the water through a given route.
 Therefore, if the drainage routes are blocked, then expect to flood the gravel driveways.
 Note that ground runoff accounts for much of the surface drainage even when you install other types of in-ground drainage systems.

 If the natural drainage is not sufficient, consider the installation of artificial drainage solutions.
 You may consider the installation of simple ditches dug several meters apart with a depth of around 90 centimeters.
 Alternatively, you may consider French ditches, to be constructed by filling a ditch using coarse gravel and topped up using permeable membranes or turf.

 Before you begin preparations, it is advisable that you make sure all pipes and cables buried just below the surface are removed.
 Therefore, do complete research before you begin excavation works.
 In the case of basement windows, ensure you create window wells so that you provide adequate lighting to the basement.

 Research the High and Low Points before Light grading

 Before light grading has started, we advise that you research appropriately to determine the high and low points of the surface where gravel installation is to be carried out.
 Mark the high and low points before the exercise starts.
 Basically, you want to make sure the low points keep the water moving.

 Do It Yourself practices may not give you the results you are expecting.
 An experienced professional shall ensure the recommended tools are used for the task.
 Besides, an expert will make sure no stone is left unturned.
 Eventually, you save a huge amount of money that would have been spent on regular repairs.

 Are you planning to install gravel driveways at your home or commercial space?
-Talk to Stratton Landscaping for professional yard preparation and installation of gravel driveways.
+Talk to Stratton Landscaping and Tree Removal for professional yard preparation and installation of gravel driveways.
 We are the leading gravel driveway installers in Virginia.
 Contact us today for all your landscaping requirements.